 There is a big pile of mulch outside the garden fence, waiting to be spread.
 When you're there tending your plot, please fill a wheelbarrow or two and spread some mulch on the paths around your plot or someone else's.
 It doesn't take long, and is easy.
 Thanks!

-, and updates on the Gardening Tips and Ideas
+New photos today, plus new announcements, and updates on the Gardening Tips and Ideas page.

 This year will mark the 3rd growing season that we have participated in the Ruby Garden and tended a plot.
 We get so much joy out of growing plants and vegetables that this year we decided we were going to personalize our space with some fun garden accessories, including a lovely custom sign with our names on it.

 Jan, from Metal Garden Arts, has some great designs both custom and standard that might be a fun way for you to personalize your plot.
 Here is her website link so you can peruse all that she has available.
 And here's another one.